Binomial options pricing model

 In finance, the binomial options pricing model (BOPM) provides a generalizable numerical method for the valuation of options.
-Essentially, the model uses a "discrete-time" (lattice based) model of the varying price over time of the underlying financial instrument, addressing cases where the closed-form Black–Scholes formula is wanting.
+Essentially, the model uses a "discrete-time" (lattice based) model of the varying price over time of the underlying financial instrument, addressing cases where the closed-form Black–Scholes formula is wanting, which in general does not exist for the BOPM.

 The binomial model was first proposed by William Sharpe in the 1978 edition of Investments (ISBN 013504605X), and formalized by Cox, Ross and Rubinstein in 1979 and by Rendleman and Bartter in that same year.

 For binomial trees as applied to fixed income and interest rate derivatives see Lattice model (finance) § Interest rate derivatives.

 Use of the model

 The Binomial options pricing model approach has been widely used since it is able to handle a variety of conditions for which other models cannot easily be applied.
 This is largely because the BOPM is based on the description of an underlying instrument over a period of time rather than a single point.
 As a consequence, it is used to value American options that are exercisable at any time in a given interval as well as Bermudan options that are exercisable at specific instances of time.
 Being relatively simple, the model is readily implementable in computer software (including a spreadsheet).

-Although computationally slower than the Black–Scholes formula, it is more accurate, particularly for longer-dated options on securities with dividend payments.
+Although higher in computational complexity and computationally slower than the Black–Scholes formula, it is more accurate, particularly for longer-dated options on securities with dividend payments.
 For these reasons, various versions of the binomial model are widely used by practitioners in the options markets.

 For options with several sources of uncertainty (e.g., real options) and for options with complicated features (e.g., Asian options), binomial methods are less practical due to several difficulties, and Monte Carlo option models are commonly used instead.
 When simulating a small number of time steps Monte Carlo simulation will be more computationally time-consuming than BOPM (cf. Monte Carlo methods in finance).
 However, the worst-case runtime of BOPM will be O(2n), where n is the number of time steps in the simulation.
 Monte Carlo simulations will generally have a polynomial time complexity, and will be faster for large numbers of simulation steps.
 Monte Carlo simulations are also less susceptible to sampling errors, since binomial techniques use discrete time units.
 This becomes more true the smaller the discrete units become.